-In most of the cases where squatters are awarded property titles, it's because they've been paying taxes on the property for an extended amount of time while the owner either failed to pay taxes on their property or couldn't provide proof of payment.
+In most cases, squatters are awarded property titles because they've been paying taxes on the property for an extended amount of time.
+The owner either failed to pay taxes on their property or couldn't provide proof of payment.

-If you can't visit your home in person on a regular basis, hire a property management company to drop in at least once a month.
-Utilities are paid on a monthly basis, so you don't want to give a squatter the chance to get a utility under their name.
+If you can't visit your home in person regularly, hire a property management company to drop in at least once a month.
+Utilities are paid monthly, so you don't want to give a squatter the chance to get a utility under their name.

-Make sure windows, doors and other points of entry are in good condition even when the property is not occupied.
-This will save you hundreds of dollars on a potential eviction process if someone decides to break into your home to try to make it their own.
+Ensure windows, doors, and other entry points are in good condition even when the property is not occupied.
+This will save you hundreds of dollars on a potential eviction process if someone decides to break into your home to make it their own.